History & Values

 Staff

 Julia Butterfield is a North Country native and second-generation WREN contributor.
 Julia earned a BA in Education from Goddard College in Plainfield, VT, where she focused on improving outcomes for rural youth.
-She is excited to use her education background to lead the Wings 2.0 program, and to use her administrative skills to contribute as WREN’s Financial Coordinator and Operations Manager.
+She is excited and honored to take the helm at WREN.

 Board